Dokha: Prevalence

 While dokha is not a new tobacco product, use has increased intensely in the Middle East, particularly in the UAE, and especially among males aged 20–39, during the 2000s and 2010s.
 Experts speculate this may be due to tobacco control efforts' exclusive focus on cigarette use, coupled with the fact that dokha and midwakh usage in these countries has become the second-most popular form of tobacco, after cigarettes.

 Culminating in legislative efforts in 2009 and 2018, there has also been particular concern in the UAE that teenagers may be getting easier access to dokha tobacco when they are unable to obtain cigarettes, and that dokha has quickly become popular among young adults.
 Dokha's reported lack of lingering smells (compared to other forms of smoked tobacco) and the relatively smaller amount of material smoked in a given session, make it a convenient form of discreetly and quickly satisfying nicotine cravings, which has made dokha popular among underage smokers.
 One study assessing the prevalence of dokha smoking among secondary school students in the UAE found that 39% had ever smoked tobacco products, 36% had ever smoked dokha specifically, and 25% of them were now current users of dokha, which is very high compared to other forms of smoking.

+Secondary analysis of the nationally representative 2013 United Arab Emirates Global Youth Tobacco Survey among students aged 13–15 years found that 18.5% had ever tried midwakh and 9.0% were current users.
+Among current users, 15.9% smoked midwakh daily, and daily users reported a median of eight midwakhs per day compared with 3.8 per month among non-daily users, indicating that most adolescent midwakh consumption in this survey was concentrated among daily smokers.

 Dokha use has seen some emergence in the Western world, and some health officials speculate this may be due to immigration, globalized commerce, and internet sales, but such a trend has not been definitively studied or proven.
 Retail companies specifically catering to dokha smokers can now be found in the United Kingdom, and more tobacco shops are stocking dokha and midwakh accessories to fill a gap in the market, which some company representatives claim is driven by increased immigration from Middle Eastern countries.
 There have been reports that Dokha may be spreading in popularity in some regions of India, due to one successful startup company.